Jim Gibbons (Irish politician): Minister for Agriculture and Fisheries (1970–1973)

 In the wake of the Arms Crisis and the ministerial sackings, Gibbons was appointed as Minister for Agriculture and Fisheries.
-As a farmer himself, he was respected and liked by the farming community and its representatives.
+As a farmer, he was respected and liked by the farming community and its representatives.
 In his new role Gibbons played a key role in the agricultural negotiations concerning entry into the European Economic Community and in the amalgamation of creameries in the country.

 In opposition (1973–1977)

 Fianna Fáil lost office to a Fine Gael–Labour Party coalition following the 1973 general election.
 He remained a key member of Jack Lynch's team.
-Shortly after the general election he was appointed a member of the second delegation from the Oireachtas to the European Parliament.
+Shortly after the general election, he was appointed a member of the second delegation from the Oireachtas to the European Parliament.
 In 1975 Gibbons was appointed to Jack Lynch's new front bench as Spokesperson on Agriculture.
-Charles Haughey, with whom he had clashed with in the Arms Crisis, also re-joined the front bench.
+Charles Haughey, with whom he had clashed in the Arms Crisis, also re-joined the front bench.

 Minister for Agriculture (1977–1979)

 Following Fianna Fáil's huge triumph at the 1977 general election, Gibbons's tenure as an MEP ended and he returned to Jack Lynch's new cabinet as Minister for Agriculture.
 Once again his appointment was welcomed by farmers.

-In 1979, Gibbons clashed with the Minister for Health and Social Welfare, Charles Haughey, over the Family Planning Bill.
+In 1979, Gibbons clashed with Charles Haughey, the Minister for Health, over the Family Planning Bill.
 As a devout Catholic, Gibbons voted against the bill that legalised the sale of contraceptives.
-He was the first government minister in the history of the state to vote against his own government, yet the Taoiseach, Jack Lynch, took no action against him.
+Taoiseach, Jack Lynch, took no action against him.
 This action only exacerbated the ill-feeling between Gibbons and Haughey.

 In December 1979, Jack Lynch announced his resignation as Taoiseach and Fianna Fáil leader.
-The subsequent leadership election turned into a straight battle between Haughey and George Colley.
-The latter had the backing of almost every member of the existing cabinet; however, a backbench revolt saw Haughey narrowly become Taoiseach and party leader.
+The subsequent leadership election was a contest between Haughey and George Colley.
+The latter had the backing of almost every member of the cabinet; however, a backbench revolt saw Haughey narrowly become Taoiseach and party leader.

 In the resulting cabinet reshuffle Gibbons and Bobby Molloy lost their ministerial positions, as Haughey promoted backbenchers who had supported him.